SerAstolfi/Cybersecurity-Portfolio/Labs/Network_Analysis/C2_Beaconing_Analysis_&_Network_Threat_Hunting/README.md

 *[INSERT IMAGE: 4.C2_connection_completed.png]*

 ### 3. Modifying Beaconing Interval
-To generate specific traffic artifacts, I issued the `sleep 5` command within the Meterpreter session.
-This instructed the malware to check in (beacon) with the C2 server exactly every 5 seconds.
+To generate specific traffic artifacts, I issued the `sleep 5` command to modify the beaconing interval.
+However, as seen in the logs, the initial session was terminated and immediately re-established (Session 2), which likely reset the configuration to the default connection speed.

 *[INSERT IMAGE: 5.sleep_malware.png]*

+**Note:** While `sleep 5` was executed, the immediate session restart (Session 1 closed -> Session 2 opened) suggests the payload might have crashed or re-initialized, reverting the sleep timer to its default interactive value.
+This highlights the importance of verifying configuration changes in the actual traffic logs (Wireshark) rather than trusting the C2 console output blindly.

 ---

 ## Phase 3: Network Traffic Analysis (Forensics)
 ### 1. Beaconing Detection
 Using Wireshark, I captured the traffic on the Ethernet interface.
 Filtering for the C2 server's IP (`ip.addr == 10.0.10.3`), I observed a distinct, rhythmic pattern of communication.
-The captured packets show repetitive HTTP GET requests occurring at regular intervals (~5 seconds), consistent with the `sleep 5` command issued earlier.
-This "Heartbeat" is a primary indicator of automated malware activity.
+The captured packets show repetitive HTTP GET requests occurring at rapid intervals (ranging between ~1.8s and 2.5s).
+Despite the attempted configuration change, the traffic exhibits a 'high-frequency' heartbeat, typical of an interactive C2 session or a configuration reset.

 *[INSERT IMAGE: 6.beaconing_malware.png]*